alanw4work/Test1/Readme.txt

 This temp will be fixed later

+One more changes